There is great potential in everyone

 Through My Mother’s Eyes

-A children’s book using stories and illustrations to depict the lives of children living in protracted displacement in camps and host communities.
+An award-winning children’s book using stories and illustrations to depict the lives of children living in protracted displacement in camps and host communities.
 It highlights some of the challenges they face, their dreams of a future outside the walls of the camp, and the tough decisions a mother has to make to provide for her family.
 Learning and education give them hope for a better future.
 However, not every child gets that chance.
 This book aims to help create awareness about their need for support while living in camps to help rebuild their lives with dignity.

 Available as an eBook and audiobook in English and French.